Euthimios/fareEstimationScript/Readme.md

 ## Tests

 Into the /internal folder is located the application code.
-For each .go file you can find the _test.go file which has the test cases .
-It tests the unit component by all possible means and compares the result to the expected output.
+For each .go file you can find the _test.go file which has the unit tests .They test the  components by all possible means and compares the result to the expected output.
 The tests written with out assertion , in order  to write the logic to test the results of the unit components.

 Additional test data can be found at folder /test/testdata.
 Also at the same folder is located the coverage report